Does Medicare Cover Chiropractic Services?

 Does medicare plan g cover chiropractic services

-Chiropractic care is recommended over opioid prescriptions for chronic pain relief and has demonstrated efficacy in reducing the use of opioids for conditions such as back pain, neck pain, headaches, and other musculoskeletal pain.
+Chiropractic care will likely be recommended over opioid prescriptions for chronic pain relief and has demonstrated efficacy in reducing the use of opioids for conditions such as back pain, neck pain, headaches, and other musculoskeletal pain.

-It is also noteworthy that Medicare provides coverage for other non-opioid pain management alternatives, including acupuncture for chronic low back pain and physical therapy for a variety of conditions.
-This offers patients more options for non-drug pain management.
+It is also noteworthy that Medicare might provide coverage for other non-opioid pain management alternatives, including acupuncture for chronic low back pain and physical therapy for a variety of conditions.
+This could offer patients more options for non-drug pain management.

 The Impact of Chiropractic Care on Chronic Low Back Pain

 Chronic low back pain is a common ailment that affects many people.
-Chiropractic care has shown to have a positive impact on this condition.
-In fact, chiropractic care is suggested as the primary approach for managing chronic spinal pain instead of prescribing opioids.
+Chiropractic care has been shown to have a positive impact on this condition.
+Chiropractic care has been suggested as the primary approach for managing chronic spinal pain instead of prescribing opioids.

-It has been linked to reduced opioid usage in both the short and long term, and can lead to moderate short-term enhancements in low back pain.
+It has been linked to reduced opioid usage in both the short and long term, and could potentially lead to moderate short-term enhancements in low back pain.

 Chiropractors utilize techniques such as: